Ustinians/FE_Algorithm/README.md

 # FE_Algorithm
-The harder you work, the luckier you get
+The harder you work, the luckier you get.